davidsamuelps/recurseit/content/post/2025/03/index.md

 This blog is the first part of several (number to be defined) describing the process and steps I took to migrate my blog from Wordpress to CLoudFlare pages, using HUGO and Github.

-## To WordPress, or not to WordPress
+## To WordPress, or not to WordPress, that is the

 Years ago I decided to start blogging, and I did, although mostly in other platforms as a guest and infrequently by myself.
 That on its own was not a problem, however, mantaining a blog requires time, effort and, money.
 Strictly speaking about money: at a minimum, you need a [registered domain](https://wordpress.com/support/domains/domain-pricing-and-available-tlds/?currency=EUR).